Breeze/breeze.github.io/doc-cs/server-side-validation.md

 	          return saveMap;
 	        }

-All other errors thrown on the server, still go to the fail promise but without the “entityErrors�? property.
+All other errors thrown on the server, still go to the fail promise but without the “entityErrors" property.